pact-foundation/pact-jvm/README.md

 You will have to change the nexus URL and username/password in build.gradle and you must be added to the nexus project to be able to do this

-### Using SBT (the old way)
+### Building the SBT modules

-The SBT project files still remain for those who want to build it with SBT.
-Note, however, that _this is unmaintained as there is no custodian for the SBT build_.
+The SBT need to be build using SBT on the v2.x branch.
+First check that branch out:

+    $ git checkout v2.x

+Then build all the other modules using Gradle and publish to your local maven repo.

+    $ ./gradlew install

+Once that is done, you can now build the SBT modules.

 #### Note on building pact JVM with Java 6 or 7